Iris atrofusca

 Iris atrofusca (Judean iris or Gilead iris) is a species in the genus Iris, where it is placed in the subgenus Iris and the section Oncocyclus.
-It is a rhizomatous perennial from the deserts of Israel and Jordan.
+It is a rhizomatous perennial from the deserts of Israel, the Palestinian territories, and Jordan.
 The species has long falcate (sickle-shaped) or ensiform (sword-shaped) leaves, a long thick stem and large fragrant flowers that come in shades of purple brown, reddish-black, black-brown, dark brown, dark lilac or dark purple.
 The flowers also have a black or brownish-black signal patch and a thick beard that is brown-black, light brown or yellow tipped with brown.
 It is rarely cultivated as an ornamental plant in temperate regions.

 Description

 It has a stout, compact rhizome, with very long secondary roots.
 The rhizomes grow level with the surface of the soil, so that they can benefit from heat from the sun.
 The roots form dense, thick clumps reaching 0.5 m wide.

 The leaves of the iris are falcate (sickle-shaped), or erect, or ensiform (sword-shaped).
 It is thought that specimens from the Arad valley have falcate (curved) leaves, compared with those found in the Beersheva hills or (Be'er Sheva), which have erect leaves.
 They are also similar to Iris susiana (another Oncocyclus section Iris).
 The iris can have up to 5–8 leaves, which are greyish-green or pale green and slightly glaucescent.
 They can grow up to between 15–40 cm long, and between 0.8 and 2 cm wide.

 It has a stout stem or peduncle that can grow up to between 20–45 cm tall.
 It is as tall as I. susiana.
 The stem has pale green, ventricose (swollen or inflated) spathes (leaves of the flower bud), which are 9–10 cm long.
 The single terminal (top of stem) flowers bloom in late March or April.

 The fragrant flowers are 10–15 cm in diameter, and come in darker shades ranging through purple brown, reddish-black, black brown, dark brown, dark lilac, and dark purple, although a yellow flowered form can be found.
 It is thought to be the darkest-coloured iris in Israel, and in Jordan is often called 'black iris'.